Invariants of 4-manifolds from Khovanov-Rozansky link homology: Introduction

 The purpose of this article is to construct a family of bigraded abelian groups $\skeinzero(W; L)$, depending on an oriented smooth 4-manifold $W$ and a framed oriented link $L$ in its boundary, from on the Khovanov--Rozansky $\glN$ link homology theories \cite{MR2391017} (which specialize to Khovanov homology at $N=2$).
 Our construction has three steps.
 First we establish the functoriality of Khovanov--Rozansky link homology theories under link cobordisms in $S^3\times \I$.
 In the second step we use these functorial invariants to construct certain 4-categories, which are the algebraic objects that encode the invariant $\skeinzero(B^4;L)$ for the 4-ball along with the operations induced by gluing 4-balls.
 In the third step, we integrate his local data over an oriented smooth 4-manifold using standard colimit/skein techniques to produce the invariant $\skeinzero(W; L)$, which should be thought of as the Hilbert space of an associated $4{+}\epsilon$-dimensional TQFT.

-As the notation suggests, there are also bigraded abelian groups $\skein_i(W; L)$ for $i>0$, defined using the \emph{blob homology} construction of \cite{MR2978449}, which we will not pursue in this paper.
-Another idea left for future work concerns a lift to a fully homotopy-coherent theory valued in chain complex rather than abelian groups, that we will comment on below.
+As the notation suggests, there are also bigraded abelian groups $\skein_i(W; L)$ for $i>0$, defined using the \emph{blob homology} construction of Morrison--Walker \cite{MR2978449}, which we will not pursue in this paper.
+Another idea left for future work concerns a lift to a fully homotopy-coherent theory valued in chain complexes rather than abelian groups, which we will comment on below.

-The conceptual innovation of this article is the identification of a property that ensures that a 4-category has sufficiently well-behaved duality, allowing us to integrate it over an oriented smooth 4-manifold.
-This property, which we call the \emph{the sweep-around property}, is relevant in each of the two axiomatizations of 4-categories with duals we describe below.
+The conceptual innovation here is the identification of a property that ensures that a 4-category has sufficiently well-behaved duality, allowing us to integrate it over an oriented smooth 4-manifold.
+This property, which we call the \emph{sweep-around property}, is relevant in each of the two axiomatizations of 4-categories with duals we describe below.

-The computational advance in this article is an explicit verification of this property for the 4-categories built from Khovanov--Rozansky link homology, specifically that link cobordisms represented by movies of the form induce identity maps on the level of link homology.
+Our computational advance is an explicit verification of this property for the 4-categories built from Khovanov--Rozansky link homology, specifically that link cobordisms represented by movies of the form induce identity maps on the level of link homology.
 For a link homology theory, this property is equivalent to functoriality under link cobordisms in $S^3\times \I$, which has important consequences beyond the scope of this paper, such as the injectivity of maps induced by ribbon concordances, see Kang~\cite{1909.06969}.